jamesgiff5/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 This project was completed as part of Luke Barousse’s Excel for Data Analytics course.
 It focused on foundational Excel skills including formulas, functions, data validation, and basic charting.

-Using a provided dataset of data-related job listings, I followed the course exercises step-by-step, completing the analysis to explore salary patterns, job titles, locations, and key skills.
-This project helped me build a solid base in Excel before moving on to more advanced techniques in the next project.
+Using a dataset of data-related job listings, I followed structured exercises to explore salary trends across job titles, countries, and work types.
+This project helped me build a solid foundation in Excel before moving on to more advanced tools in later projects.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+The final dashboard is available in the [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx) file.

 ### Excel Skills Used